SalesRender/tiny-trans/README.md

   */
   locale: Locale;
   /**
-  * If you want you can to pass custom plural hanlders */ pluralRecord?: Record<Locale, PluralFn>;
+  * If you want you can pass custom plural hanlders
+  */
+  pluralRecord?: Record<Locale, PluralFn>;
 }): Promise<void>